-This includes the Council having a more entrepreneurial approach and focussed on expanding our ability to generate income as well as reducing costs by entering into partnerships with other councils and looking for commercial opportunities such as establishing our own property development company.
+By promoting and developing our ability to generate income as well as reducing costs by entering into partnerships with other councils and looking for commercial opportunities such as establishing our own property development company.
 We currently have partnerships with other local authorities for Building Control, CCTV, Audit and Anti-Fraud.

 We have already built some excellent quality houses for rent and will be developing more to generate rental income while also contributing to meeting local demand for housing.

-We set up Hertsmere Development Ltd to take forward new developments on councilowned land and recently the Council approved the first land transfer to the company.
+We set up Hertsmere Development Ltd to take forward new developments on council-owned land and the Council has approved land transfer to the company.

 Our Elstree Studios remains in a healthy state with Strictly, the Crown and the BBC continuing to feature large in their portfolio of clients.
-A £15.6m project to build two new stages and ancillary space on the Elstree Studios site is now also well underway with the main construction contract awarded in May 2021 and anticipated completion of the new stages in March 2022.
-The project, which is part funded, £6m from the Government's "Get Building Fund" via the Hertfordshire Local Enterprise Partnership, will deliver around 800 new jobs and up to 120 learning opportunities as well as generating a significant return that will support council services, a share of the profits will also be reinvested in the creative industry.
+A £15.6m project to build two new stages and ancillary space on the Elstree Studios site with the main construction contract awarded in May 2021 and completion of the new stages in early July 2022.
+The project, which was part funded, £6m from the Government's "Get Building Fund" via the Hertfordshire Local Enterprise Partnership, will deliver around 800 new jobs and up to 120 learning opportunities as well as generating a significant return that will support council services, a share of the profits will also be reinvested in the creative industry.